Join the best erotica focused adult social network now

 The noun in sight of the participle is "the girl", so we're telling the world that this shy girl bit our lip.
 How she did that from across the table is left to anyone's imagination.
 Another example:

-The lush canopy shielded the path and protected me from the blazing sun.
+The Lush canopy shielded the path and protected me from the blazing sun.
 Walking through the forest, birds and deer filled it with their sounds.

 No, the birds and deer weren't walking through the forest.
 I was!
 But the sentence above would suggest differently.